When did Egyptian pottery get started?

 People in Egypt started to make pottery about 4000 BC, ten thousand years later than people further east in Japan and China.
 Maybe they used their first pots to ferment fish in, as Chinese people did.
-Or maybe people started to make clay pots in order to have something to keep wheat and barley in so it wouldn’t get wet and go moldy.

 The earliest Egyptian pottery has geometric designs on it.
 Potters built these early pots by hand, making long snakes of clay and spiraling them around to build the walls of the pot.
 These spirals are also reflected on the decoration of the pots.
 The spirals on the pot above, from Naqada, may represent the afterlife.

 By about 3500 BC, Egyptian pottery has designs on it that are very much like the designs on earlier rock carvings.
 They show people, boats, and animals, and they look enough like later Egyptian painting that we can see they’re related to each other artistically.